fmthoker/SEVERE-BENCHMARK/ssl_benchmark/README.md

 ## Evaluated VSSL models

 * To evaluate video self-supervised pre-training methods used in the paper, you need the pre-trained checkpoints for each method.
-We assume that these models are downloaded as instructed in the [main README](../README.md).
+We assume that these models are at  path `../checkpoints_pretraining/` as instructed in the [main README](../README.md).

 ## Dataset Preparation